dhairya-quash/TEST-REPO/MAX.md

 ### Managing Bugs
 1. **Dashboard Access:** Log in to the Quash web dashboard.
 2. **View Reports:** Access detailed bug reports with all captured data.

-## Quick Start Guide

-For a detailed, step-by-step guide on setting up Quash using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](./Test.md).

 ## Contributing